esl4m/martyrs/README.md

 # martyrs
 Hello I'm Islam Diaa
-and this is a small Django app for tracking the martyrs of the 25th of January revolution.
+and this is a small Django app for tracking the martyrs of the 25th of January revolution.<br/>
+works on Python 2.7.6 and Django 1.8
+...

 1-On your workspace create new folder martyrs and in this folder then create a new env<br/>
 $ virtualenv env